A mother’s instincts are strong.

 That’s it, Mama!

-I hope these signs either reassure you or convince you to visit your doctor.
+Most of all, I hope these signs either reassure you or convince you to visit your doctor.
 Remember, if you do find out that your baby is breech, it’s not the end of the world–even after 36 weeks.
-The important thing is to diagnose a true breech presentation so you can take the necessary steps to flip that baby.

 Did I miss something?
 If you’ve found out that your baby is breech and you experienced signs not on this list, please let us know in the comments below!